metamn/react/content/blog/on-design-sytems/index.md

 	</tr>
 	<tr>
 		<td>Folder structure</td>
+		<td>Reduce cognitive load</td>
+		<td>✅</td>
 		<td>Find anything in no time</td>
-		<td>✅</td>
-		<td>Reduce cognitive load</td>
 	</tr>
 </tbody>
 </table>

 Et voilà.

-After a long journey Somenage tends to be a design system rather a component library.
+After a long journey Somenage shows signs to be a design system rather a component library.

-In theory.
-Practice always puts constraints on theory.
+In theory&mdash;Practice always distorts theory.

-In tech stacks while each part works fine on its own they often break when combined.
+While each part of a tech stack works fine on its own they often break when combined.

 Where two parts meet, a grey zone forms.
 Bugs in the grey zones doesn’t belong to any of the maintainers.

-This is where stack building implies Herculean efforts often resulting in trade-offs forcing change on the original theory.
+This is where stack building implies Herculean efforts.
+Resulting in trade-offs forcing change on the original theory.

 ## Resources